ringcentral/ringcentral-api-docs/docs/ai/asynchronous-responses.md

-# Handling asynchronous responses from the Conversational Intelligence API
+# Handling asynchronous responses from the Artificial Intelligence API

-The Conversational Intelligence API operates in an asynchronous manner.
+The Artificial Intelligence API operates in an asynchronous manner.
 Meaning the results of its operations are not returned in the HTTP response associated with the HTTP request performing the operation.
 Instead, developers specific a URL in their request, and when the operation completes, the response payload will be posted to the specified URL.

-Th asynchronous nature of the Conversational Intelligence API requires developers to setp a simple web server in order to process results and run sample code in this Developer Guide.
+Th asynchronous nature of the Artificial Intelligence API requires developers to setp a simple web server in order to process results and run sample code in this Developer Guide.
 Below, you will find simple web servers in a variety of languages to help you in this process.

 ## Passing the `webhook` parameter in your requests

-Many endpoints in the Conversational Intelligence API take as input a query parameter called `webhook`.
+Many endpoints in the Artificial Intelligence API take as input a query parameter called `webhook`.
 When you pass a URL to the API via this query parameter, the server will then transmit the results of the corresponding operation to the provided URL when the operation completes.
 This will allow the server to process the operation in the background without tying up resources in the process.

 ### Correlating requests and responses